-Canada police make arrests amid ‘Freedom Convoy’ protests and seize fuel, vehicles
+Canadian police make arrests amid ‘Freedom Convoy’ protests and seize fuel, vehicles

 Photo and videos shared to social media over the weekend showed protesters chanting “shame” at officers and confronting them.

-“How dare you do something like this when we are fighting for you?” shouted one protestor in footage shared by CBC News journalist Judy Trinh on Sunday evening.
+“How dare you do something like this when we are fighting for you?” shouted one protester in footage shared by Canadian Broadcasting Corp.
+News journalist Judy Trinh on Sunday evening.

 ‘Significant element’ from U.S. involved in self-described ‘Freedom Convoy’ in Canada, official says

-Protests began in the city late January, when people gathered to protest rules implemented by the U.S. and Canadian governments that require foreign truck drivers to be fully vaccinated to enter their countries.
-Demonstrators have also denounced broader coronavirus measures such as lockdowns and mask-wearing while calling on Prime Minister Justin Trudeau to resign.
+Protests began in the city in late January, when people gathered to demonstrate against rules implemented by the U.S. and Canadian governments that require foreign truck drivers to be fully vaccinated to enter their countries.
+Demonstrators have also denounced broader coronavirus measures such as lockdowns and mask-wearing and called on Prime Minister Justin Trudeau to resign.

-Trudeau, who has condemned those gathered in the streets who had displayed “symbols of hatred and division," said last week that sending in the army to end the protests was “not in the cards.”
+Trudeau said last week that sending in the army to end the protests was “not in the cards.”
 Ottawa Police Chief Peter Sloly, under criticism for his response to the protest, had said that “there may not be a policing solution to this demonstration” and that he and other commanders were “looking at every single option, including military aid to civil power” to end it.

 National monuments were defaced and protesters danced on the Tomb of the Unknown Soldier in some Ottawa protests.
 A Canadian flag featuring a swastika was spotted during television coverage of the protest and Shepherds of Good Hope, a soup kitchen, said staff members were “harassed” and verbally assaulted with racial slurs.
+Trudeau has condemned those gathered in the streets who had displayed “symbols of hatred and division.”

-Protesters also disrupted the flow of goods and services through a blockade last weekend at a U.S.-Canada border crossing that officials had denounced the blockade as “unlawful.”
+Protesters also disrupted the flow of goods and services through a blockade last weekend at a U.S.-Canada border crossing; Canadian officials had denounced the blockade as “unlawful.”

-Police have repeatedly called on demonstrators not to enter the capital and “to go home,” while also advising locals to steer clear of the downtown area and to work from home where possible.
+Police have repeatedly called on demonstrators not to enter the capital and “to go home,” while also advising locals to steer clear of the downtown area and to work from home when possible.

 Read more: